chohh7391/vla_lab/README.md

 python -m pip install zmq scikit-learn pyarrow fastparquet av
 ```

-- Using a python interpreter that has Isaac Lab installed, install the library in editable mode using:

-    ```bash
-    # use 'PATH_TO_isaaclab.sh|bat -p' instead of 'python' if Isaac Lab is not installed in Python venv or conda
-    python -m pip install -e source/vla_lab

 - Verify that the extension is correctly installed by:

     - Listing the available tasks: